anirajk/anirajk.github.io/index.md

 Distributed Systems Enthusiast.

-Building online monitoring solutions for the world's largest professional network.
+Passionate about scaling stateful systems with proven expertise in scaling observability platforms.

 I'm highly passionate about infrastructure development at scale and would love to connect about ideas and opportunities.

 # <a name="workex"></a> Experience

-I'm working as a Senior Software Engineer with the Monitoring Platform & Experience team at Linkedin.
+I'm working as Software Engineer, Lead Member of Technical Staff within the Argus team that powers Observability platform at Salesforce.
 <br>

-I'm currently part of the core team that builds a massively distributed time series storage solution for storing operational metrics that ingests 10s of  millions of data points every second.
+Before that I was working as a Senior Software Engineer with the Monitoring Platform & Experience team at Linkedin.
 <br>
-I build and support the indexing layer that does fast lookups of billions of unique metrics (10s of billions of strings).
+I was part of the core team that builds a massively distributed time series storage solution for storing operational metrics that ingests 10s of  millions of data points every second.
-We build custom solutions such as compressed bitmaps and sharded caches on top of well proven relational stores such as Postgres and relatively newer sharded RDBMS solutions such as Vitess.
+I developed the indexing layer that does fast lookups of billions of unique metrics (10s of billions of strings).
 While at Linkedin, also rewrote a monitoring server that speaks tcp and handles health check connections from hundreds of thousands of machines and writes these data points while generating event streams and developed features for a real time external monitoring system while making it scale to multiple data centers.
 <br>

 Before rejoining Linkedin as a full time Engineer, I was a graduate student in University of Utah.